sofiacha/FA/README.md

 # FA
 Assignments for foundations of agents course.
-The first assignment (blockworld.m) is the implementation of value iteration in a block problem and the second assignment is the implementation of Q-Learning.
+The first assignment (blockworld.m) is the implementation of value iteration in a block problem and the second assignment (blockworldQlearning.m) is the implementation of Q-Learning.